mattermost/docs/source/install/cloud-changelog.md

 #### User Interface (UI)
  - Added a modal to allow users to switch subscription plans pre-trial.
- - Applied new designs for the Login screen:
+ - Applied new designs for the Login screen.
-     - Default login
-     - OAuth options
-     - Custom branding
-     - MFA token
  - Changed some tooltips to appear when focused instead of just on hover.
  - The legacy ``Enable post formatting`` setting is now hidden when the Message Formatting Toolbar is enabled.
  - Updated Apps Framework to version 1.1.0 to add improved logging.